remind101/rspec-core/README.md

 > It would be nice to be able to configure the number of failures before rspec exits out, so something like --fail-fast 5, so that I can get 5 failing tests at a time instead of having to choose between either one or all of them.

+The documentation below is for the rspec-core gem itself.

+Happy coding!

 ## Install

     gem install rspec      # for rspec-core, rspec-expectations, rspec-mocks